Thai Traditional Medicine has a variety of treatments to promote recovery and healing of the mother after childbirth.

 Ngai Camphor is part of group of camphor having a strong smell when vaporized.
 It opens sweat glands and promotes sweating (detox), soothing the skin, and muscle relaxation.
 It also combats infections.

-Ngai Camphor is frequently used in the Yu Fai postpartum period in steam baths.
+Ngai Camphor is frequently used in Yu Fai postpartum treatments, typically in steam baths.
 In Thailand it is called Naat and it’s believed to ward off evil spirits.

 Cinnamonum Camphora (Camphor)